ilyasdalmar10/jobsearching/README.md

 Configure Paths:

 Update the chrome_driver_path and options.binary_location in your script to reflect the correct paths on your system.
+It is optional to update the brave_browser_path.

+In Windows:
+type set CHROME_DRIVER_PATH "your_path_to_chromedriver" to set a tempoary enviroment variable

 Usage
 Run the Job Search Script: Execute the Python script to start the job searching process: